microbit-foundation/python-editor-v3/README.md

 This early prototype uses the [Chakra UI](https://chakra-ui.com/) component library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+## Deployments

+The editor is deployed by [CircleCI](https://circleci.com/gh/microbit-foundation/python-editor-next).

+There is not yet a production deployment.

+The `main` branch is deployed to https://stage-python-editor-next.microbit.org/ on each commit.

+Other branches (e.g. for PRs) are deployed to https://review-python-editor-next.microbit.org/{branch}.
+Special characters in the branch name are replaced by hyphens.

 ## Building and running the editor